 The restaurant was exactly what you would expect from an old Parisian venue and the food was delicious.
 We were given a warm welcome and enjoyed walking to the opera afterwards for a performance.Adding #filter #magic to your photos can make a real difference.
 Here's how.
 Click To Tweet

 My second black and white filter is Jess from the cat cafe

 She looks quite serious here but she can leap for a wand toy with the best of the youngsters.

 Jess accepts strokes in tribute and often sits in the window where she is a magnet drawing people into the cafe!
 Jess has a fan club who

 I know the Paris picture has a more vintage-y look and with a sepia tint would definitely be picture postcard material, but what do you think of Jess?
 As a tuxedo already she is black and white but does the black and white picture look more intense?

 I added an extra black and white photograph taken some weeks after this post went live.
 I made a conscious effort to keep the subject simple, which works better for black and white pictures, whether you shoot in black and white or change an image later with a filter.

 Natasha – Black and White Portrait

-It’s an interesting experiment to try out filters in Affinity or Photoshop Elements or on your smartphone.
+It’s an interesting experiment to try out the adjustable sliders and filters in Affinity or Photoshop Elements or on your smartphone.
 What do you think of these black and white explorations?